Creating a webhook

 The oauth hash table is only accepted in the request and displayed in the response when transportType is OAUTH.

 The tokenEndPoint is used to exchange an authorization grant for an access token.
 The clientID is issued to you during the registration process.
-The clientSecretis stored in encrypted format, but it is decrypted when exposed through the API.
+The clientSecretis stored in an encrypted format, but it is decrypted when exposed through the API.
 This is also true for the optional password parameter within oauth.

 Last updated